FreeSync vs G-Sync – Which Is Best?

 VSync is a software solution that avoids screen tearing by limiting the GPU’s output to match the monitor’s refresh rate.

-Great!
+Excellent!
 Problem solved, right?
 Not exactly.

 As VSync can’t interact with the display, nothing can be done in that situation.
 Instead of screen tearing, there is a new problem: the monitor needs to wait for a new frame to render while leaving the old one on the screen, leading to some strange stuttering.